 Hemp oil, meanwhile, is extracted from the seeds of the hemp plant.
 It contains many rich nutrients and fatty acids one would expect from seeds but, most notably, does not contain any significant concentrations of CBD.

 Understanding CBD Oil

-CBD oil is extracted from the Cannabis plant, a process either involving the use of solvents or with an advanced technique like carbon dioxide extraction.
+CBD oil is extracted from the hemp plant, a process either involving the use of solvents or with an advanced technique like carbon dioxide extraction.

-Depending on how the process goes, you can get any of the three CBD oil varieties as follows:
+Depending on how the process goes, you can get any one of the three CBD oil varieties:

-Broad spectrum CBD oil, containing most of the compounds found in the Cannabis plant, but will lack the psychoactive THC compound.
+- Broad spectrum CBD oil, containing most of the compounds found in the hemp plant, but lacking the psychoactive THC compound.

-Full spectrum CBD oil, which is extracted with all the compounds found in the Cannabis Sativa plant including tetrahydrocannabinol (THC) in small proportions.
+- Full spectrum CBD oil, which is extracted with all the compounds found in the hemp plant including THC in trace amounts.
 THC is the compound in traditional cannabis products that makes one feel “high”.
 In the UK, full spectrum products will never contain more than trace levels of THC.